 While technically not a river town, Ardsley is considered one by its residents and neighbors.
 Ardsley borders Dobbs Ferry and Scarsdale, and the city does not have a Metro-North station.
 Still, many residents travel to the nearby Dobbs Ferry, Scarsdale, Hartsdale, Hastings-on-Hudson, and White Plains stations, giving them flexible commuting schedules.
 Ardsley school ratings have increased dramatically in recent years, making it a desirable place for many families.

-If you speak to Ardsley residents about their town, they will talk to you about their sports teams.
-It’s also one of the best common school districts in Westchester.
+If you speak to Ardsley residents about their town, they will likely discuss their sports teams with you.
+It’s also one of the best school districts in Westchester.

 Girls’ and boys’ varsity teams have recently won state championships.
 Ardsley Little League at McDowell fields is also significant.
 The town supports the home sporting events, and you can feel the spirit and energy of the crowd.